 Boren Scholarships promote long-term linguistic and cultural immersion, so you should submit study abroad proposals for two or more semesters.
 Preference will be given to applicants proposing a full-year academic study.
 Summer-only programs are limited to science, technology, engineering, and mathematics students.
 Applications for summer-only programs will be considered if the program is eight weeks or more.

 All applications must be submitted online.
-The national application deadline is typically the beginning of February.
-Your completed application should be submitted to the Fellowships and Scholarship Program, Center for Career Development by the second Friday in January.
-Learn more about how to apply.
+The national application deadline is typically the beginning of February, but in order to be received as a Davidson-endorsed applicant, students will be subject to an on-campus internal application deadline and evaluation process, in early January.
+Students will be supported and guided in their applications by the Fellowships and Scholarship Program, Center for Career Development.
+Contact firstname.lastname@example.org or Learn more about how to apply.

 Boren Scholarships allow U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests but underrepresented in study abroad.
 Boren Scholarship applicants must be:

-The on-campus application deadline is the second Friday in January.
+Students will be subject to an on-campus internal application deadline and evaluation process, in early January.
 Contact the Fellowships and Scholarships Program, Center for Career Development, for more information about the on-campus application process.

 For more information, contact the Fellowships and Scholarships Program, Center for Career Development at email@example.com or schedule an appointment through Appointlet.
 Also, visit the Boren Undergraduate Scholarship website.